niessner/Matterport/data_organization.md

 poisson_meshes
 ---------------------
-Surface meshes reconstructed from the depth images using [Screened Poisson Surface Reconstruction](http://www.cs.jhu.edu/~misha/Code/PoissonRecon/Version9.01/).
+Surface meshes reconstructed from the depth images using [Screened Poisson Surface Reconstruction](http://www.cs.jhu.edu/~misha/Code/PoissonRecon/Version9.01/).  xxx.ply provides a mesh that has been simplified to a reasonable polygon count (e.g., 500K) and thus provides a plausible trade-off between accuracy and size.

+Additionally, three meshes are provided corresponding to different depth levels of the poisson surface reconstruction (e.g., xxx_9.ply corresponds to depth 9, xxx_10.ply corresponds to depth 10, etc.).
+Higher depths correspond to finer resolution meshes.

 The files are binary PLY format.